-4. If a change in school placement is contemplated for ESE students, an IEP meeting with the student's parents must be initiated.
-This meeting must include a review of the present IEP and a discussion to determine if additional supports are needed for the student to be successful at the present school or whether a change in schools is needed.
-In addition to the locations listed above, IEP teams may also consider St. Andrew and New Horizons Learning Center as options for ESE students.
-Regardless of the school chosen, if a change of placement occurs, the IEP must be rewritten.
+- a) A student may be placed in an alternative educational setting for a documented pattern of inappropriate behavior or for committing an offense qualifying for major disciplinary measures. - b) If a change in placement is contemplated for ESE students, a manifestation determination and an IEP meeting with the student's parents must be initiated.
+This meeting must include a review of the present IEP and a discussion to determine if additional supports are needed for the student to be successful in the present placement or whether a change in placement is needed.
+In addition to the locations listed below, IEP teams may also consider St. Andrew and New Horizons Learning Center as options for ESE students.